System - a group or combination of...interacting elements forming a collective entity

 Auto winding really took off with the Canon AE-1 in 1976.
 Until that time motor drives were mainly the preserve of the professional.
 With the AE-1 an affordable, easily attachable exterior winder became a staple of the accessory lineup for all brands.
 Konica struck again in 1979 with the FS-1 and auto winding went internal.
 Again, by the late '80s almost every model, from consumer to professional, featured internal automatic film advance and rewind.
 The biggest drawback to external & internal winders until the early '90s and the debut of Canon's EOS Elan was noise.
 For those wanting to be discreet, having a manual advance lever was a necessity.
 The detachable winder or motor drive gave the best of both worlds until the Elan came along.
 Auto winders generally are more compact and will give 2 to 2.5 fps (frames per second) film advance.
 Motor drives (aka "film burners") are heavier, offer higher frame rates, and are usually more rugged.
 They can be a valuable accessory if your photographic needs require it.

 Flash was a manual affair (requiring manual calculations with a dial or scale) until the 1970s when the first automatic flash units appeared featuring a sensor that would limit the flash duration according to a pre-set aperture value set on the camera and flash unit.
-TTL (through-the-lens) flash metering was introduced by Olympus in 1976 with the OM-2, but it remained the preserve of professional-level SLRs until the introduction of the consumer/amateur Minolta X-700 in 1981.
+TTL (through-the-lens) flash metering was introduced by Olympus in 1976 with the OM-2.
 It was a far more precise method of balancing flash exposures.
-The late '80s and '90s brought about ever more sophisticated flash systems.
+The late '80s and '90s brought about ever-more sophisticated flash systems.
 If flash plays an important role in your photography, you may find early to mid '90s SLR systems a real step forward in capability.

 Here we start to really get into how you relate ergonomically to a camera system.
 The nice thing is that, although the basic layout of SLRs follows a general pattern, there are numerous choices as to the finer details.
 Which means you can usually find something that works for how your brain and hands are wired.
 For example, manual focus Canon, Minolta, and Olympus lenses all focus counterclockwise toward infinity and the numeric values on the aperture increase from left to right.
 But, whereas Canon FD and Minolta SR/MD lenses have the aperture ring at the rear of the lens, the Olympus OM Zuikos and Canon FL (pre-FD) lenses have it at the front (per Leica M lenses).
 Nikon and Pentax lenses, on the other hand (pun intended), focus clockwise toward infinity and the numbers on their rear-mounted aperture rings increase from right to left.
 For some people this makes a difference, for others, they could care less.
 If you have more than one system (a common occurrence due to the highly virulent Gear Acquisition Syndrome - otherwise known as having GAS) similar lens haptics can make it easier to move back and forth between systems.
 It's totally up to you.
 There are also different focus and aperture ring tensions to choose from between brands and often between different lens generations within a brand because of changes in materials or construction.
 Body layout also plays a massive role in comfort and ease of use, which is why getting a variety of bodies & lenses of the same and different brands in your hands is so important.
 Bottom Line: A camera that gets in your way is a camera you will find reasons not to use, whereas the opposite also holds true...there are cameras that just make you want to get out and use them :-).